aritra1804/aritra-dataviz-portfolio/final-project-part-two.md

 # Thoughts After Part I

 After the initial round of feedback from my professor and TA, I made a significant shift in the focus of my story.
 Originally centered on AI adoption for businesses, the feedback highlighted the lack of narrative structure and the overly data-centric approach, making it feel more like a report.
-Based on this, I pivoted the story towards AI's energy consumption—a topic that offers clearer storytelling potential and aligns better with data-driven narratives.
+Based on this, I pivoted the story towards AI's energy consumption, a topic that offers clearer storytelling potential and aligns better with data-driven narratives.

 # Wireframes / Storyboards